das-developers/das2py-server/docs/CmdTemplates.md

 ```
 The SUB_SEP defaults to comma `,`.
 By default the SUB_VAL_SEP is not defined and
 everything between two sub-seperators is taken to be the parameter name.
 Thus for
-sub-parameters actin as flags, only the FLAG_NAME is needed.
+sub-parameters acting as flags, only the FLAG_NAME is needed.

 Here's a few examples demonstrating flag values of increasing complexity.